pavelchowdhury99/stored_procedures_and_functions_in_sql/README.md

 4. You cannot manage transactions inside a function.
 5. You cannot call stored procedures from a function
 6. You can call a function using a select statement.
+7. You can call a function within a function definition or use.

 ## Stored Procedures